SuhasA72/LSTM-MISA/README.md

 After uploading, the app will preprocess the data, train the LSTM model, and provide predictions and visualizations based on your data.

-## 🤝 Contributing

-We welcome contributions from the community!
-If you'd like to contribute:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-Your contributions help make **LSTM-MISA** better for everyone!

 ## 📄 License